 - Maintain a healthy skin regimen.
 Skin care is important for any adolescent, especially those wearing makeup.
 Teach your child to:

 - Wash their face every day with a mild cleanser.

 - Avoid antibacterial soap and exfoliating agents.
 Harsh products can damage young skin and cause acne flare-ups.

 - Remove all makeup before going to bed.

-- Replace cosmetics every 6 to 12 months to minimize risk of contamination.
+- Replace cosmetics every six to 12 months to minimize risk of contamination.

 - Avoid sharing cosmetics, which can increase the risk of contamination and infection.

-“It’s important to teach kids that makeup is meant to enhance their appearance, not change or overpower it,” says Dr. Kubiczek-Love.
+“The most important things is to teach kids that makeup is meant to enhance their appearance, not change or overpower it,” Dr. Kubiczek-Love says.